niviamanjee/TriviaGame/README.md

 # TriviaGame
-This is a trivia game using Javascript for the logic, jQuery to manipulate the HTML, and css for styling.
+This is a Trivia Game based on the show New Girl.
+This game uses HTML and CSS for the styling and Javascript and JQuery for the logic.
+The purpose of this project is to demonstrate the use of Javascript timers and an interactive platform for the user.

+## Skills Used
+* HTML
+* CSS and Bootstrap Flex-box
+* Javascript
+* JQuery